jasonacox/pypowerwall/tools/tedapi/README.md

 # TEDAPI Metrics

 The Tesla Powerwall Gateway has an API accessible via the Gateway WiFi used for installation, monitoring and troubleshooting.
-This endpoint includes an API `/tedapi` that is used to setup and monitor the Powerwall.
+This API is located at `/tedapi`.

 The API includes configuration and status payloads that can be seen with a simple Protobuf schema definition file [tedapi.proto](tedapi.proto).
 Accessing this API requires a connection to the endpoint (192.168.91.1) and the Gateway Password (usually found on the QR code inside the Powerwall access panel).

-Note: This library and tool will help you read extended data metrics from your system.
-It is read-only.
-If you are looking for a way to configure or control your Powerwall, please see the official [FleetAPI](https://github.com/jasonacox/pypowerwall/tree/main/tools/fleetapi#tesla-developer---fleetapi-for-powerwall) options.
+Note: This API will help you read extended data metrics from your system.
+It is likely capable of changing the configuraiton of the system so please use at your own risk and with caution.

+If you are looking for a way to configure or control your Powerwall, please see the official [FleetAPI](https://github.com/jasonacox/pypowerwall/tree/main/tools/fleetapi#tesla-developer---fleetapi-for-powerwall).

 ## Command Line Tools

-Starting with pyPowerwall v0.10.0, you can now run the TEDAPI tool via the  command line:
+Starting with pyPowerwall v0.10.0, you can now access the TEDAPI API via the  command line:

 ```
 # First, install or upgrade if you haven't